 A Softer Way In

-I cut the bangs long enough to sweep across and tuck on lazy days, then soften the nape so the back feels relaxed rather than spiky.
-It is a gentle way to wear a bold shape.
+Cut long enough to sweep across and tuck away on lazy days, the bangs pair with a softened nape so the back feels relaxed rather than spiky.
+It’s a gentle way to wear a bold shape.

-Great for anyone who wants the mullet energy without a heavy, blunt fringe.
+This version suits anyone chasing the mullet’s energy without the commitment of a heavy, blunt fringe.

 Undercut Nape for Clean Lines